garysweaver/stepford/README.md

 Tested with postgreSQL 9.x only.

+If you use stepford to create factories for existing tests and the tests fail with:

+     ActiveRecord::StatementInvalid:
+       PG::Error: ERROR:  null value in column "something_id" violates not-null constraint

+or maybe:

+     ActiveRecord::RecordInvalid:
+       Validation failed: Item The item is required., Pricer The pricer is required., Purchased by A purchaser is required.

+you might either need to modify those factories to set associations that are required or specify `--associations` in stepford to attempt generate them.

 If you specify `--associations`, you might get circular associations and could easily end up with:

     SystemStackError: